The Gonville Hotel – Period elegance and modern luxury meet in this boutique setting.

 Recommended Nearby Tours

 - Punting – One of the most popular things to do in Cambridge (particularly in nice weather) is to go punting: using a long pole to steer and propel your punt along the River Cam, past the city’s many colleges.
-Punting companies such as Scudamore’s, Let’s Go Punting, and Cambridge Punters are found by the bridge at the top of Bridge Street (0.9 mile, 18-minute walk), at the north end of the city center.
-Scudamore’s also has a second location by the bridge on Mill Lane, near Queens’ College (0.7 mile, 14-minute walk).
+Punting companies such as Scudamore’s, Let’s Go Punting, and Cambridge Punters are found by the bridge at the top of Bridge Street (1 mile), at the north end of the city center.
+Scudamore’s also has a second location by the bridge on Mill Lane, near Queens’ College (0.7 mile).
 You can rent a punt by the hour or else opt for a guided tour, whereby you’ll glide past the colleges and get to hear about their history from your knowledgeable punting guide (often a current Cambridge student).

 - Hop on Hop off Cambridge Bus Tour – Buy a 24-hour pass for an open-top bus tour that circles Cambridge’s main sights and then some.
 Take in the river, the medieval churches, even the WWII Cambridge American Cemetery.
 A good place to hop on is Downing St, a 7-minute walk (0.4 mile).